Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Introduction

-The Fidelity MSCI Consumer Discretionary Index ETF (FDIC) has served as an excellent alpha-generating vehicle in 2020, outperforming the three key benchmark indices- The S&P500 (^GSPC), The NASDAQ100 (NDX), and the Dow Jones Industrial Average (DJIA) on a YTD basis.
+The Fidelity MSCI Consumer Discretionary Index ETF (NYSEARCA:FDIS) has served as an excellent alpha-generating vehicle in 2020, outperforming the three key benchmark indices - The S&P 500 (SP500), The NASDAQ-100 (NDX), and the Dow Jones Industrial Average (DJIA) on a YTD basis.
 That said, I remain wary of any further outsized gains from the current levels, and will attempt to elaborate on some of my concerns in this article.

 Source: Yahoo Finance

-Not well-diversified, top-heavy, and over-valued
+Not well-diversified, top-heavy, and overvalued

-Despite offering investors access to 260 stocks, FDIS suffers from strong concentration risk, with the top-10 making up for more than 64% and one stock in particular-Amazon, Inc (AMZN), almost making up for a third of FDIS’s total holdings.
+Despite offering investors access to 260 stocks, FDIS suffers from strong concentration risk, with the top-10 making up for more than 64% and one stock in particular - Amazon, Inc. (AMZN), almost making up for a third of FDIS’s total holdings.

 From a valuation perspective as well, these top-10 stocks look very expensive relative to their historical averages.
 As you can see from the table below, from a forward P/E perspective, the top-10 weighted average multiple currently represents a 58% premium to its historical average.
 Considering these stocks' growth profiles, you also want to consider if the price is reflective of earnings growth potential, and that's where your forward PEG multiple comes in.
 Except for Amazon, none of the next nine largest holdings trade at a discount to their historical averages.
 On a weighted average basis, the current forward PEG multiple represents a 36% premium to the historical average.
 At such steep valuation levels, I believe it's unreasonable to expect even further sustained periods of outperformance.